 - Living On Less (< $40,000/year)

 - Hardest Path To FIRE

 Negatives of Fat FIRE

-You should make sure the amount you plan to need in retirement is accurate or you might be working longer than necessary for the money that you don’t need.
+You should make sure the amount you plan to need in retirement is accurate.

-Lastly, if you are a frugal person by nature then FatFIRE might not be the best option.
+If you are a frugal person by nature, then FatFIRE might not be the best option.